Jersey Shore University Medical Center has several hospital policies meant to protect and serve you.

 |Otorizasyon pou Bay Enfómasyon|

-- Diagnosis and treatment options
+- To an explanation of diagnosis and treatment options

 Additional patient rights include: